pypyr/pypyr/README.rst

   pypyr sit thee down and write
   In a book that all may read

 Example with globs and a list.
-You can also pass a single string glob.
+You can also pass a single string glob, it doesn't need to be in a list.

 .. code-block:: yaml